gawill1234/ARCHIVE/README.md

 company where they were written.
 Many were written my me.
 If you want them, feel free to "borrow" them.

+vtd_dir contains a test driver.
+Need to build the make file, but the code was complete last I use it.

 If you have questions, gawill1234@gmail.com.
 Put "CRI tests" in the subject line.